Twice22/Twice22.github.io/_posts/2019-12-09-cnn-introduction.md

 ---
 layout: post
-title: A primer of Convolutional Neural Network
+title: A primer on Convolutional Neural Network
 ---

 In the previous article we have seen the `MCTS` algorithm. this algorithm and all its variations have been